Jeff Jarrett has been involved in professional wrestling his whole life in one way or another and is a third-generation wrestler.

 You mentioned filming stuff for television in Las Vegas – will Jim Ross be part of those shows?

-You were a founder of TNA – what have you learnt from your experiences with TNA that will help you with Global Force Wrestling?
+You were a founder of TNA – what have you learned from your experiences with TNA that will help you with Global Force Wrestling?

 So creating brand awareness is at the very top of our list and that is something I believe is my number one priority as a promoter is to do interviews such as the ones I’m doing right now.
 I’m really focused on spreading the word about the GFW Grand Slam Tour but along with that just spreading the word about Global Force Wrestling.